 The accomplishments and duties of an Indian court barber at the time of Sain were and are still of a miscellaneous character.
 He is something of a surgeon and ordinarily a marriage or match-maker, he oils the king's body, shampoos his limbs, pares his nails, shaves his face and head, if he be a Hindu, and clips his moustaches, if he be a Musalman; amuses him with gossip and tales; often plays the rebeck and sings his own compositions, which deftly combine flattery of his master with social satire or pleasentry.

-In this way God Himself intervened to prove the greatness of his devotee.
+In this way God intervened to prove the greatness of his devotee.
 Now let us see what Guru Arjan Sahib has said in this connection in one of his hymns:

 His devotees, tasks has the Lord Himself

-undertaken to fulfil;
+undertaken to fulfill;

-Referring to the incident related above, Bhai Gurdas says.
+Referring to the incident related above, Bhai Gurdas says;

 Learning of the name earned by Kabir,